xchrisbailey/chrisbaileydev_v2/content/posts/expressjs.md

 The run down:

-- First we import the express module and assign to a `js•const` since this wont change.
+- First we import the express module and assign to a `const` since this wont change.
-- We then create a `js•const app` that calls express and gives us access to all the modules we'll need.
+- We then create a `const app` that calls express and gives us access to all the modules we'll need.
-- `js•app.get(...` tells express to watch for a GET request on the given path, which is the first argument it takes `js•'/'` in our case.
+- `app.get(...` tells express to watch for a GET request on the given path, which is the first argument it takes `'/'` in our case.
 The second argument is the callback function that then tells server to send the message 'root path' back to user once the path has been hit.
 - We then start up the server on port 3000 and return a console message so we know its running.

 That's it for this portion of my express series.
-We've created a basic server that sends a message back to use when we hit the `js•'/'` path on our localhost.
+We've created a basic server that sends a message back to use when we hit the `'/'` path on our localhost.
 Easy Peasy.
 Up next we'll get into view rendering and some different types of engines we can use.